 The technical considerations surrounding the complexity of the branching paths are significant as well.
 The communication branching simulations made by COMET have three major decision points and offer three possible communication options.
 If our learners don't make all the right choices, they can see two potential paths demonstrating how their suboptimal communication choices might play out.
-On the learner's third try, our teams provide specific feedback about the incorrect choices that were taken.
+On the learner's third try, our teams provide specific feedback about the incorrect choices that were made.
 We selected this configuration because it limits the branching paths that need to receive feedback to twenty-seven.

 COMET programmers needed to develop different sets of scripts to keep track of the user selections in the simulations in order to provide specific feedback based on the user choices.
-The content creators then provide the appropriate feedback to be provided for each path through the content.
-Since there are twenty-seven possible paths, the teams create twenty-seven individual feedbacks.
-Including four decision points with four possible options would increase the feedback requirements exponentially.
+The content creators then provided the appropriate feedback for each path through the content.
+Since there were twenty-seven possible paths, the teams created twenty-seven individual feedbacks.
+The inclusion of four decision points with four possible options would increase the feedback requirements exponentially.

-Creating branching simulations that allow learners to make various choices and mistakes not only required a new mindset and process, it necessitated the development of new storyboard templates, programming tools, and online interfaces.
-Our team used a mixture of Google Docs, Articulate Storyline, custom software, and Adobe's Creative Suite to develop the simulations.
-The new storyboard template allows us to keep track of each path through the simulation and over the last two years, we have added Articulate Storyline as a rapid prototyping tool that enables us to quickly generate a testable version of the paths based on content provided by our clients.
+Creating branching simulations that allow learners to make various choices and mistakes required not only a new mindset and process but also the development of new storyboard templates, programming tools and online interfaces.
+Our team used a mixture of Google Docs, Articulate Storyline, custom software and Adobe Creative Suite to develop the simulations.
+The new storyboard template allows us to keep track of each path through the simulation.
+Over the last two years, we have added Articulate Storyline as a rapid prototyping tool that enables us to quickly generate a testable version of the paths based on content provided by our clients.
 In this way, our teams and expert reviewers can easily see the correct route and all the incorrect options and make corrections to the content.